 | Fat Tuesday | Waffle Day | Easter | Walpurgis Night | Mother’s Day |

-Yes, apparently there is a special day dedicated to Waffles in Sweden.
+Swedish Waffle Day!
+Yes, apparently there is a special day dedicated to waffles in Sweden.
 This is March 25th.
-And what do Swedes do on this day?
-Why, they make and eat Waffles!
+And what do Swedes do on Swedish waffle day?
+Why they make and eat waffles!

 We have two great recipes for Swedish waffles, brought to you by our own Thomas, for you to try.
-So why not celebrate your own Waffle Day?
+Now there is nothing stopping you to celebrate your own Swedish Waffle Day!